AhmedBarkeoui/Dog-Breed-Classifier/report.md

 __Question 4:__ Outline the steps you took to get to your final CNN architecture and your reasoning at each step.

-__Answer:__ I used 4 conv layers:

-1. 3 nodes as input and produces 16 nodes, kernal size 7x7.
-2. 16 nodes as input and produces 32 channels,kernal size 5x5.
-3. 32 nodes as input and 64 nodes as output, kernal size 5x5.
-4. 64 nodes as input and 128 nodes as output, kernal size 5x5.
+__Answer:__ First of all, I used a conv layer which will have 3 channels and to produce 32 channels from these 3 which has kernal size 3x3 and stride of 2 and padding of 1 on edges.
+Next I have taken a conv layer which will have 32  channels and to produce 64 channels with kernal size 3x3 and stride of 2 and padding of 1 on edges.
+Next I used a conv layer which had 64 as input channels and 128 channels as output with kernal size 3x3.
 Between two conv layer I applied max pooling layer of 2x2 to reduce the dimension and conserve the path.
 After that, I flatted the image to use it in the linear layer.
 I created one and an output layer.
-I have dropout of 50%
+I have dropout of 30%

 ```python